51+ Things to Do in Washington, DC

 - Visit the Freer-Sackler Galleries.
 One of the only places in DC to marvel at Asian art, the Freer-Sackler galleries house a beautiful collection of gorgeous East and South Asian art.
 It is one of my favourite DC museums.

 - Visit the Renwick Gallery.
 The Renwick is a modern art collection across from the White House that’s recently opened.
 Modern art isn’t my thing but there are some pretty interesting pieces to see here.

 - See Dumbarton Oaks.
-While the Dumbarton Oaks museum is a bit on the smaller side, the gardens are absolutely gorgeous in the warmer months.
+(HIDDEN GEM) While the Dumbarton Oaks museum is a bit on the smaller side, the gardens are absolutely gorgeous in the warmer months.
 The gardens and the Dumbarton Oaks area is one of my favourite places in DC.